SURGICAL TECHNOLOGY/PERIOPERATIVE EDUCATION

 Exams, Testing and Assessment

-Each course is based on a 200-point system with the exception of senior seminar which is 100-points.
-Each course has an academically planned set of comprehensive exams that measure knowledge and skill attained.
+Each course has an academically planned set of quizzes, comprehensive exams that measure knowledge and skill attained.
 The exams are graded on a point scale.
-Assessment quizzes are administered periodically with a no-risk, no-point value platform.
-This offers the student an opportunity to display learning without a point loss penalty.
-The assessment quizzes are usually based on questions and concepts pending for the next subsequent graded exam.
+Assessment quizzes are administered weekly, with two attempts, open notes allowed.
+This offers the student an opportunity to display learning, and use the quiz as a learning resource.
+The assessment quizzes are based on questions and concepts pending for the next subsequent graded exam.
 All questions are taken from lecture, readings and lab activities.

 Required coursework outside of the SURG-numbered classes is integrated into the surgical technology program.
 Examples include A&P, micro, medical terminology, math, computer skill, communication, and English.
 These peripheral courses are used to form a foundation for detailed coursework in surgical technology.
 Students should continue to review these courses as adjunct to the main surgical technology program.